OpenAgentsInc/v2/docs/systems/dynamic-titles.md

 3. Optimize the title generation process for longer conversations.
 4. Consider caching generated titles to reduce API calls.
 5. Allow customization of the animation duration and style.
-6. Implement a more sophisticated system for tracking which chats have been updated, possibly using a timestamp-based approach instead of a simple Set.
-7. Add unit and integration tests to ensure the title generation and animation features work correctly.
+6. Add unit and integration tests to ensure the title generation and animation features work correctly.

 Remember to keep this document updated as the implementation evolves.